JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 >
 > — Cathy O’Neil in [*Weapons of Math Destruction*](https://en.wikipedia.org/wiki/Weapons_of_Math_Destruction), 2016

-**Counterfactual Explanations can help programmers make sense of the systems they build: they explain how inputs into a system need to change for it to produce a different output**.
+Counterfactual Explanations can help human stakeholders make sense of the systems they develop, use or endure: they explain how inputs into a system need to change for it to produce different decisions.
+Explainability benefits internal as well as external quality assurance.
 The figure below, for example, shows various counterfactuals generated through different approaches that all turn the predicted label of some classifier from a 9 into a 4.
 CEs that involve realistic and actionable changes such as the one on the far right can be used for the purpose of individual counterfactual.

 ![Realistic counterfactual explanations for MNIST data: turning a 4 into a 9.](https://raw.githubusercontent.com/pat-alt/CounterfactualExplanations.jl/main/docs/src/examples/image/www/MNIST_9to4.png)

-**Algorithmic Recourse (AR) offers individuals subject to algorithms a way to turn a negative decision into positive one**.
+Explanations that involve realistic and actionable changes can be used for the purpose of algorithmic recourse (AR): they offer human stakeholders a way to not only understand the system’s behaviour, but also react to it or adjust it.
 The figure below illustrates the point of AR through a toy example: it shows the counterfactual path of one sad cat 🐱 that would like to be grouped with her cool dog friends.
 Unfortunately, based on her tail length and height she was classified as a cat by a black-box classifier.
 The recourse algorithm perturbs her features in such a way that she ends up crossing the decision boundary into a dense region inside the target class.

 ![A sad 🐱 on its counterfactual path to its cool dog friends.](https://raw.githubusercontent.com/pat-alt/CounterfactualExplanations.jl/main/docs/src/www/recourse_laplace.gif)

+Counterfactual Explanations have certain advantages over related tools for explainable artificial intelligence (XAI) like surrogate eplainers (LIME and SHAP).
+These include:

+-   Full fidelity to the black-box model, since no proxy is involved.
+-   No need for (reasonably) interpretable features as opposed to LIME and SHAP.
+-   Clear link to Causal Inference and Bayesian Machine Learning.
+-   Less susceptible to adversarial attacks than LIME and SHAP.

 ## Usage example 🔍